Back to Blog

 AI Package Analyst Reports

-StepSecurity's AI Package Analyst generated detailed analysis reports for both packages, which were linked directly in the GitHub issues:
+StepSecurity's AI Package Analyst generated detailed analysis reports for all compromised packages, linked directly in the GitHub issue

 @AstrOOnauta, package maintainer